google-deepmind/open_spiel/docs/games.md

   * [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four)

 ### Cooperative Box-Pushing
-  * Uses agents on a grid.
   * Agents must collaborate to push a box into the goal.
 Designed to test collaboration.
+  * Agents on a grid.
-  * Research-originated.
+  * Research game.
   * Deterministic.
   * Perfect information.
   * 2 players.
   * [Seuken & Zilberstein '12, Improved Memory-Bounded Dynamic Programming for Decentralized POMDPs](https://arxiv.org/abs/1206.5295)

 ### Chess
-  * Uses pieces on a grid.
   * Players move pieces around the board with the goal of eliminating the opposing pieces.
+  * Pieces on a grid.
   * Traditional game.
   * Deterministic.
   * Perfect information.